imarc/handbook/frontend.markdown

 ### CSS Principals

-Engineers should strive to make lean, modular classes that can be easily adapted to different sections and pages. **If you find youself copying entire blocks of declarations from one selector to another, you are likely doing it wrong**.
+Engineers should strive to make lean, modular classes that can be easily adapted to different sections and pages. **If you find yourself copying entire blocks of declarations from one selector to another, you are likely doing it wrong**.

 #### Example